Arrata-TTRPG/Arrata-TTRPG/src/sections/combat.typ

   2 AP on Double Strike and pass with 1 AP remaining._
 ]

+An important note here is _round_ and _turn_.
+A *round* is a complete cycle of combat;
+the character who started combat is either going again now, or they are dead and the next character in order is starting their *turn*.
+A *turn* is the time where a character is acting in combat.

+Some effects will state they last for some number of rounds, meaning they start when that character starts that effect, and their "turn counter" decreases by 1 at the start of the first character in Combat's turn.

+Some effects will state they last for some number of turns, meaning the effect begins immediately, and finishes at the end of that character's turn at whatever number of turns are specified from now.

 == Talents

 Talents are special abilities a character has learned, found, or been trained in.